gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 Yes, [I want to play more with audio]({{< ref "2025-06-21-kids-xowit.md" >}}).

 Yes, **email is like COBOL**.
-Suposedly extinct but in reality still alive and healthy.
+Supposedly extinct but in reality still alive and healthy.

 I've got plenty of ideas around email.
-And although they are not valid for a side project with zero funding, this idea had been in my mind for a while and it shouldn't be too expensive.
+And although they are not valid for a side project with a zero funding, this idea had been in my mind for a while and it shouldn't be too expensive.

 Besides, ["Her"](https://en.wikipedia.org/wiki/Her_(2013_film)) is an interesting movie.